Yasunao Tone: Group Ongaku and other early artistic activity

 1962 saw a multitude of notable events in Tone’s oeuvre, including his first solo concert “One-man Show by Composer” in February.
 The concert occurred at the former Minami Gallery space with assisting performers seated on tatami mats on the floor.
-Compositions performed here include Anagram, Smooth Event, Silly Symphony and Drastic, in which the performer took a large amount of laxatives and performed on the drums until they had to use the bathroom.
-1962 also saw the Yamanote Line Incident, by Natsuyuki Nakanishi, Jirō Takamatsu and Hiroshi Kawani.
+Compositions performed here include Anagram, Smooth Event, Silly Symphony, and Drastic, in which the performer took a large amount of laxatives and performed on the drums until they had to use the bathroom.
+1962 also saw the Yamanote Line Incident, by Natsuyuki Nakanishi, Jirō Takamatsu, and Hiroshi Kawani.
 Tone and Kosugi also participated, although they performed on a different spot along the circular loop of the Yamanote train line than the other group.
 Tone and Kosugi were supposed to meet up with the primary group at Ikebukuro, but the primary group ended their performance prematurely when Nakanishi became too nervous to continue.
 Tone and Kosugi, on the other hand, completed the circuit of the Yamanote line, playing mobile tape players so that the sounds from the tapes and the sounds from around the train lines intermingled.

-Tone’s first submission to the progressive Yomiuri Independent Exhibition, an annual exhibition that had become a hotbed of experimental artistic activity and discourse, also occurred in 1962.
+Tone’s first submission to the progressive Yomiuri Indépendant Exhibition, an annual exhibition that had become a hotbed of experimental artistic activity and discourse, also occurred in 1962.
 This submission was titled Tēpu Rekōdā (Tape Recorder).
 The work was initially a reel to reel tape recorder which, after some uncertainty, he painted in hopes of making it a more acceptable submission to the art exhibition.
 Unhappy with this, he placed this entire tape recorder inside of a big white cloth bag that belonged to Kosugi.
 The result was an amorphous cloth form that would occasionally produce strange sounds on the thirty to forty minute loop.
 The following year, the final year of the Yomiuri Independent, Tone produced Something Happened (1963).
 Acquiring the stereotype mold of the Yomiuri newspaper (the exhibition sponsor) published that day, Tone rendered the news in plaster.
-Other works from this period were more performative, such as Catch Water Music (1965), a collaboration with Tatsumi Hijikata, in which Tone threw water from a balcony onto the stage below.
+Other works by Tone from this period were more performative, such as Catch Water Music (1965), a collaboration with Tatsumi Hijikata, in which Tone threw water from a balcony onto the stage below.
 Around this time Tone also frequented the events at the Sōgetsu Art Center.
 It was here that Tone met Nam June Paik, who had been working in Tokyo with Shūya Abe between Summer of 1963 and Spring of 1964.